Synology vs TrueNAS: Which NAS Platform?

 | Compression enabled | N/A (Btrfs compression limited in Synology) | 1.5-2x effective capacity with LZ4 |

-ZFS’s ARC (Adaptive Replacement Cache) aggressively caches frequently-accessed data in RAM.
-With 32 GB of RAM, TrueNAS can cache a significant portion of your working set, making repeated reads near-instant.
-Synology’s lower RAM limits (2-8 GB on most models) mean less cache.
+The big TrueNAS advantage is ZFS ARC (Adaptive Replacement Cache).
+ARC aggressively caches frequently-accessed data in RAM.
+With 32 GB of RAM, TrueNAS can cache a significant portion of your working set — serving hot data at RAM speed (10,000+ IOPS) rather than HDD speed (~150 IOPS).
+Synology’s lower RAM limits (2-6 GB on most consumer models) mean far less cache.

 Network Performance